 How Does the Lymphatic System Work?

 You have about twice as many lymph vessels in your body as blood vessels.
-They drain fluid from body tissues and pump it to your lymph nodes, which are concentrated in your armpits, neck and groin, to filter out foreign material such as viruses, fungi or bacteria.
+They drain fluid from body tissues and pump it to your lymph nodes, which are concentrated in your armpits, neck, and groin, to filter out foreign material such as viruses, fungi, or bacteria.

 After it’s filtered, your lymph is drained toward progressively larger vessels until it reaches the lymphatic ducts, where it returns to your blood.
 Unlike blood, which is pumped by your heart, lymph is squeezed through vessels when you use your muscles.
+A lymphatic massage can further support this process by stimulating circulation, reducing puffiness, and encouraging natural detoxification for healthier skin.

 What is Lymphedema?

 Lymphedema is a condition that can occur after you’ve had lymph nodes removed, which often happens as part of cancer treatment.
-For example, many breast cancer patients may have lymph nodes removed in their armpits, and lymph node removal may also be a part of treatment for colon, skin, bladder and prostate cancers.
+For example, many breast cancer patients may have lymph nodes removed in their armpits, and lymph node removal may also be a part of treatment for colon, skin, bladder, and prostate cancers.

 When lymph nodes are taken out, lymphatic fluid may accumulate in the areas where the nodes used to be.
 This can cause painful, chronic swelling that makes it difficult to move and carry out your daily routine.
 It can also lead to infection.
 In addition, the lack of lymph nodes in the swollen area makes it difficult for your body to push the lymphatic fluid through your vessels to filter it through your body.